AharonKod/aisd-wde-on-the-job-3/README.md

 #### Deliverables ✅

+- [ ] We will now continue building on the repository created in checkpoint 1.
+(Do not create a new repository.)
 - [ ] Apply CSS grid to your gallery of images to create neat rows and columns
 - [ ] Ensure that your grid is responsive.
 As the window (screen) gets smaller the grid should adapt.
 This can be done with media queries or the built-in responsive grid.
 - [ ] Use Git to `add`, `commit`, and `push` your changes to the repository for your project.